 Test footage: A 12-second clip of a little boy, downloaded from Pexels.

-- Visual Enhancement and Artifact Removal: How well the video restoration tool improves old videos, including upscaling resolution and fixing common issues like noise, blur, compression artifacts, shakiness and more.
+- Visual Cleanup & Artifact Removal: How well the video restoration tool improves old videos, including upscaling resolution and fixing common issues like noise, blur, compression artifacts, shakiness and more.

-- Hallucination Control: Some tools may generate false details, such as distorted faces or unreadable text.
-We measured how often these errors occur.
+- AI Artifacts & Errors: Some models generate unnatural details, such as distorted facial features or incorrect text.
+I tracked how often these issues appeared.

 Interlaced Footage